 Look.
 The statistics are startling.
 They show that 1 in 6 kids don’t have enough to eat.
 Every day.
 And in America!
 But rather than evoking an empathetic emotion (perhaps with subtle music and slow zooms on photos of sad kids), we wanted something more active.
 More action-oriented.
 More… angry.
 We asked America to rethink the popular slang term “hangry” to get mad about hunger.
 Justin and Tiffany’s carefully-crafted introductory video used bold type and orange visuals to encourage viewers to unleash their hanger and record a testimonial.
 Something short.
 Something loud.
 Something that can collectively let the country know that we’re mad as hell and we’re not going to take it anymore!

-We often say that we are “excited” or “pumped” or even “tickled” to work on specific projects.
-For this one, we really mean it.
-The nerds at LAI Video hopped into a school bus-themed RV for what’s becoming one of our signature road trip campaigns, asking big brand restaurants and local communities to rethink the term “hangry” for Share Our Strength’s latest No Kid Hungry initiative.
+The team at LAI Video hopped into a school bus-themed RV for what’s becoming one of our signature road trip campaigns, asking big brand restaurants and local communities to rethink the term “hangry” for Share Our Strength’s latest No Kid Hungry initiative.

 "I'm Mad As Hell & I'm Going To Animate A Video"